vivid-planet/comet-docs/docs/getting-started/how-to-start/how-to-run.md

 ## That's it!

-Your Comet DXP application is up and running.
+Your COMET DXP application is up and running.

 :::info